Graduate Certificate in Health Professions EducationMajor: HPEDCHP

 Program Purpose: To promote effective clinical teaching and student instruction in a variety of Health Science Center settings and to develop skill in designing education research for presentation and publication.

-Admission Requirements: This program is unofficial until admitted to Graduate School non-degree status.
+Admission Requirements: This program is unofficial until admitted to School of Interdisciplinary and Graduate Studies non-degree status.
 Requires a minimum of 2.75 GPA.

 The current course sequence is as follows.